 The idea here was not to transform a few components, but to create a unique skeletonized version of the 5711.
 This customization work involved re-creating the external components of a watch and even the movement, which was completely transformed.

 The case was fitted with a forged carbon bezel, a signature of Artisans de Genève and the caseback now features specific engravings.
 To reveal the movement, the dial has been entirely skeletonized and beveled by hand.
 It is satin with a matte finish.
 The rose gold markers enhance the subtle color contrast.
 New hands were made specifically for this project to ensure optimal correspondence with the movement.
 These are hand carved, beveled and satin finished.

-But it is precisely in the movement that the most substantial work has been carried out.
-Skeletal the caliber PP 26-330 it took much more than disassembling it, cutting out the metal and repainting some parts.
-Artisans de Genève states that it took three years to realize this project.
-Each piece is hand decorated with first-order finishes.
-This can be appreciated, for example, on the bridge of the perforated barbell with its glossy mirror finish.
+But it is precisely in the movement that the most substantial work has been done.
+Skeletonize the caliber PP 26-330 it required much more than taking it apart, cutting out the metal and repainting some parts.
+Artisans de Genève states that it took three years to implement this project.
+Each piece is hand-decorated with first-rate finishes.
+This can be appreciated, for example, on the openwork balance wheel bridge with its mirror polished finish.
 The overall anthracite treatment gives the movement a decidedly modern look.
-Finally, the gold rotor is perforated and hand-beeled.
+Finally, the gold rotor is perforated and beveled by hand.

 Overall, this customization process gives the watch a decidedly modern and technical look.
 Of course, many fans of Patek Philippe they will think this is inappropriate and that the Nautilus is perfect as it is and needs no retouching.
 But the way this customization was done to fulfill a private collector's wish is truly impressive!